Deadwood (game): Reception

-The reviewer from the online second volume of Pyramid stated that "If you're already familiar with the games of James Ernest and his Cheapass friends, you probably don't need any convincing to get you to buy this game.
+Pyramid stated "If you're already familiar with the games of James Ernest and his Cheapass friends, you probably don't need any convincing to get you to buy this game.
 If you haven't played their games before, Deadwood will make a great introduction to the company's knack for creative game mechanics, elegant simulations of "real-life" situations, and quirky humor."
+Three years later, Andy Vetromile reviewed Dead: On Location and commented that the game was "an improvement in many ways over the first production, and a simple and inexpensive one that Deadwood Studios USA, Cheapass Games, and the customer can all appreciate."